AmbAntony/alx-graphql-0x00/Character/README.md

 ## Instructions:

 Write a GraphQL query using the character(id: ID!) field to fetch the details of a character.
-Use ids 1, 2, 3, 4 Include the following fields in your query: id, name, status, species, type, gender
+Use ids 1, 2, 3 and 4 Include the following fields in your query: id, name, status, species, type, gender